 Pro tip: try spraying it upside down to get those hard to reach places.

 And who doesn’t love a tiny bottle that can be thrown in your purse?
-No more fanning and wiping our girls down, just a quick spry will do the trick.
+No more fanning and wiping our girls down, just a quick spray will do the trick.

 So save those mini pads for when Aunt Flo comes to town.
 And for the love of all things holy, the world will be a better place when women can stop dipping napkins in their boob cracks to absorb the sweat.
 It’s about damn time.